0114-221-7102 / 07957-295844

 I work with intelligence, a little wisdom and humour, as well as the more conventional psychotherapeutic skills.
 I am an attachment-based psychoanalytic psychotherapist, trained between 1996 and 2000 at the Bowlby Centre in London, and I was accredited by them as a supervisor, and training therapist (that is, I provide supervision and therapy to those who are themselves psychotherapists).

-I have a training in Sensorimotor Psychotherapy, a body-centred approach, having completed the Sensorimotor Psychotherapy Institute's Trauma Training and their Attachment and Developmental Training.
-I am currently working to achieve Certfied Practitioner Status.
+I am a Certified Practitioner in Sensorimotor Psychotherapy, a body-centred approach, having completed the Sensorimotor Psychotherapy Institute's Trauma Training, their Attachment and Developmental Training, and their Certification Training.

 I was a qualified practitioner in EMDR (Eye Movement Desensitisation and Reprocessing), having completed all three levels of EMDR training, and the EMDR Association's Certification Programme.
 I still practice EMDR, but it is now just one of the tools I use in my therapeutic approach.

 From 2011 to 2014, I worked at the Neurology Department of the Royal Hallamshire Hospital Sheffield, working with non-epileptic seizures, dissociation and other medically unexplained symptoms (e.g. chronic fatigue, fibromyalgia, IBS) .
 I work from my home near the Sheffield Universities and Hospitals, just off the Ecclesall Road.